 The food stamps appeal process should not be pursued by an applicant who was denied for a valid reason.
-However, if you were denied benefits for an invalid reason, download our free guide to learn what information you will need to provide in your appeal form.
+However, if you were denied benefits for an invalid reason, download our free guide to learn about how to appeal.

-Receiving Notification About Your Louisiana Food Stamps Denial
+Learn About Notifications for a Louisiana Food Stamps Denial

 After a Louisiana food stamps application is denied by the Department of Children and Family Services, the applicant will receive a notification of denial in the mail.
 The LA food stamps denial letter is sent once the application is reviewed and processed by the office, within 30 days of submission.
 Instructions for the food stamps appeal process are provided on the denial notification and outlined in detail.
 To learn how to appeal SNAP benefits denial in LA, the denied applicant should study this denial letter first to find out how to ask for a fair hearing.